 James Leverton (student worker)

 I was blessed to grow up in a Christian home in Cambridge (which is a remarkably pretty town).
 Mum and Dad taught me the gospel from a young age and I whilst I have never known a day when I haven’t believed in Jesus, aged 13 I came to see the saving power of his death on the cross for me.
 My better half Emma and I met whilst running a Christian Union together at our first school.
 Ever since then we have been inseparable, working together in Newcastle, and most recently at an international boarding school in Kenya, where we were blessed to be Houseparents to 36 excitable and charming 6-11 year olds.
-We are excited about the next stage of our lives in Oxford, hoping to help others come to know the joy of being in relationship with God and part of his family.
+We have enjoyed the past year living and working in Oxford and enjoy being part of the Trinity family.